2020 Common Read Selection

 More information and resources for faculty and staff can be found on the Common Read LibGuide: http://libguides.sdstate.edu/sdsucommonread

 Each year, Honors champions a campus and community Common Read experience.
 This initiative is designed to bring together people from all areas of campus and the Brookings community to learn, discuss, and engage a singular, impactful book and associated themes.

 The Common Read started in 2009.
 It was originally designed to raise the level of academic challenge at SDSU, enhance our awareness of diverse perspectives, increase faculty and student interaction, encourage serve and promote enriching, engaging educational experiences both in and outside class.

 The Common Read Committee is a group of students, faculty, staff, and community members who plan and implement the Common Read experience each year.
 The group selects the book, provides training for faculty and staff who will be teaching the book, and plans numerous events designed to encourage participation and employ critical thinking around the text.

-Throughout the fall semester, the Common Read Committee partners with the Brookings Human Rights Commission to sponsor and support Common Read events within the Brookings community.
-This strong partnership garners a large amount of community support and involvement with the Common Read.
+Throughout the fall semester, the Common Read Committee partners with the Brookings Human Rights Commission and other campus and community groups to sponsor and support Common Read events on campus and within the Brookings community.
+These strong partnerships garner a large amount of campus and community support and involvement with the Common Read.